 Once the content selection team has selected the content we will produce next, a Project Start Form will be created with the overview, research-base, Distinguishers, Replication

 Measure, Impact/Results, Evidence, and references and resources fields filled out.
-The producer will then start their pre production by continuing to fill out the form.
+The producer will then start their pre-production by continuing to fill out the form.

 Director of Content Development works with the producer in assigning resources, developing a schedule and final delivery deadlines.